analogdevicesinc/VSCode-Maxim/readme.md

     Here I've injected the environment into a project where the source code has been organized into a `src` folder.
 There is also another sub folder `some_library` that contains the source code to some other library that's part of my project.

 3. Modify the Makefile to build your existing source code as necessary.
 See [Configuring the Makefile](#Configuring-the-Makefile).
-In the example above, I would add the following lines to the Makefile:
+In the example above, I would add (at minimum) the following lines to the Makefile:

         SRCS += mysource.c
         SRCS += theirsource.c